 6. An oral fluoride rinse used right before bedtime adds an extra measure of decay deterrence.
 Fluoride rinses (not traditional mouthwash) work best when swished over teeth for at least thirty seconds after flossing and brushing.
 After spitting it out, don’t rinse with water.
 Let the residue protect and strengthen your enamel all night long.
 This is especially important for kids – just make sure they don’t swallow it.

 7. If you have diabetes, it is important to understand that unhealthy blood sugar levels can increase your risk of tooth decay and gum disease.
 Your dentist can help you maintain oral health in spite of your condition.
-If you have already experienced dental complications related to diabetes, schedule a consultation with David Rice by calling 847-741-2353.
+If you have already experienced dental complications related to diabetes, schedule a consultation with David Rice.